Elsik High School graduate Maria Hernandez shared her story at the 2017 AVID Summer Institute

 and has a proven track record of thirty years in bringing out the best in students and in closing the achievement gap.
 AVID targets students in the middle, underachievers, and/or students with limited or no exposure to college preparatory information.
 These are students who have the desire to go to college, the willingness to work hard, and the determination to succeed.
 AVID gives students access and opportunities to participate in rigorous courses such as Advanced Placement, while helping students with organizational, time management, critical thinking, reading, writing, and speaking skills.

 See Taylor High School AVID Site Coordinator and Elective Teacher Christie Zimmerman-Huseman's 2016 Summer Institute speech here.

 See Elsik High School graduate, Johana Cerrato, share her story at the 2015 AVID Summer Institute here.

 See how AVID makes a difference here.

 AVID was first implemented in Alief during the 2007-2008 school year at Elsik, Hastings and Taylor high schools.
 Each campus started with two sections of the AVID elective.
-Today AVID has grown to six or more sections at each of these campuses, with Elsik, Hastings and Taylor preparing to graduate about 125 Alief AVID seniors.
-As the 2009-2010 school year began, implementation of AVID at Alief's Early College High School, Olle Middle School, and Klentzman Intermediate began.
+Today, AVID has grown to multiple sections at each of these campuses.
+In the 2009-2010 school year, implementation of AVID began at Alief's Early College High School, Olle Middle School, and Klentzman Intermediate.
 As Olle served as a pilot for the middle school elective and Klentzman served as a pilot for AVID Elementary, AVID is now being implemented on all Alief Middle and Intermediate campuses.
 Since 2016, we have incorporated several of the elementary campuses as well: Bush, Chancellor, Collins, Cummings, Hearne, Heflin, Hicks, Liestman, Outley, and Petrosky.